Skip to content

 This way you:

-• Avoid contaminating the porous casting with abrasives that cause defects when TIG welding.
+- Avoid contaminating the porous casting with abrasives.

 After that, you can use a die grinder with carbide burrs.
 Carbide burrs remove metal fast, without leaving residual abrasives or carbon.

 You can use an angle grinder, but move it evenly over the area and avoid focusing on one spot.
-Grinding generates high amounts of heat that can locally harden the metal.
-When you finish, use a file to remove residual carbon and abrasive material on the joint.
+Grinding generates high heat that can locally harden the metal.
+When you finish, use a file to remove residual carbon and abrasive material.

-Ensure that the groove will be as symmetrical as possible, and always try to weld in the flat position.
+Ensure that the joint will be as symmetrical as possible, and always try to weld in the flat position.

 Nickel filler metal is sluggish, and each bevel you made needs to be at least 35 degrees.
 Furthermore, a wider groove will make it simpler to fit the TIG torch.